alanc0206/ELEC0088_Assignment/README.md

 ### Prophet directory

-Directory to train and show the results of FBProphet models.
-Besides our weather dataset, we also tested the prophet model on property prices and stock prices.
+Directory to train and show the results of FBProphet models. model_multi_prophet_weather_cross_validation.ipynb trains and validates our prophet model on our dataset.
+Forecasting results are also shown in the notebook and saved to a csv format.